What is a Restricted List?

 Trading securities on a restricted list can result in serious legal and financial repercussions.

-CFI’s mission is to help you become a world-class financial analyst and financial modeler.
+Thank you for reading CFI’s guide on Restricted Trading List.
 To take your skills to the next level, these additional resources will be a big help: